microsoft/live-share/docs/use/vscode.md

     - _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)._
 - **Linux**: 64-bit Ubuntu Linux 14.04+
     - Be sure to install [needed Linux prerequisites](#install-linux-prerequisites).
-    - Some testing has occurred on 64-bit Fedora 27, CentOS 7, and SuSE 12, but mileage may vary.
+    - Some testing has occurred on 64-bit Mint 18.3, Fedora 27, CentOS 7, and SuSE 12, but mileage may vary.
     - _32-bit Linux is not supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x)_

 After that, downloading and installing the Visual Studio Live Share extension is a breeze: